 Faculty and Staff

 Dr. Crutchfield is a Carleton College graduate (’82) biology major.
 He is a board certified dermatologist with a clinical practice in Eagan, Minnesota.
 In addition to his M.D. degree, Dr. Crutchfield also has a Master’s degree in Molecular Biology from the Mayo Clinic.
-Dr. Crutchfield teaches the spring upper level biology seminar “Cutaneous Biology for the Pre-Medical Student”.
 He has co-authored the dermatology textbook ‘A Clinical Atlas of 101 Common Skin Diseases’ and authored over 100 scientific articles and publications.
 His research interests include psoriasis and ethnic skin disorders.
+Dr. Crutchfield teaches the spring upper level biology seminar “Cutaneous Biology for the Pre-Medical Student”.
+Carleton BA; Mayo, MA, MD.

 Sarah is trained as an invertebrate biologist with a focus on endosymbiotic relationships in marine invertebrates.
 She is interested in how students best learn new concepts and skills in biology, and in how students utilize research experiences to deepen their understanding of biology.
 At Carleton, she has been involved with laboratory sections of Intro Biology, Animal Physiology, and Genetics.
 Currently she is developing, preparing, and teaching labs for Intro Biology I: Energetics and Genetics (Biol 125).

-Dr. Hernandez is an ecosystem ecologist researching the effects of disturbance on carbon and nutrient cycling in savannas and grasslands.
-Currently, his lab is exploring the community and ecosystem consequences of nitrogen deposition and cattle grazing on serpentine grasslands in California.
-He teaches Ecosystems Ecology, Global Change Biology, part of Introductory Biology, and a seminar on Grassland Ecology.
+Dr. Hernandez is an ecosystem ecologist researching the effects of changes in plant communities (from disturbance, herbivory, and loss of biodiversity) on carbon and nutrient cycling in savannas and grasslands.
+Current research includes investigating the consequences of nitrogen deposition and cattle grazing on serpentine grasslands in California and the role of mammalian herbivores in the structure and function of restored prairies in the Arb.
+He teaches courses on Ecosystems Ecology, Global Change Biology, Grassland Ecology, and Introductory Biology.

 Andrea is a developmental biologist pursuing her postdoctoral research at Carleton College in Jennifer Ross Wolff’s lab.
 She received a B.S. in Marine Biology from Eckerd College in 2003 and a Ph.D. in Molecular, Cellular, Developmental Biology and Genetics from the University of Minnesota in 2010.
 Andrea’s research focuses on the sexual specification of ventral cord neurons in the nematode worm C. elegans.
 She teaches the Evolutionary Developmental Biology (Evo-Devo) seminar.